-In addition to leveraging the silicon thermo-optic effect, various mechanisms and technologies have been proposed to address the inherent limitations of TOPS, including energy consumption, switching speed, and device footprint.
-Table 5 provides a comprehensive summary of both established and emerging electro-optical phase shifter technologies within the realm of silicon photonics.
+In addition to leveraging the silicon thermo-optic effect, various mechanisms and technologies have been proposed to address the inherent limitations of TOPSs, including energy consumption, switching speed, and device footprint.
+Table 5 provides a comprehensive summary of both established and emerging electro-optical phase shifter technologies within the realm of SiPh.

-5.1 Silicon plasma-dispersion effect
+5.1 Silicon Plasma-Dispersion Effect

 The plasma-dispersion effect in silicon offers a well-established approach for implementing phase shifters.
-The underlying physical phenomenon is inherently rapid (on the order of hundreds of
+The underlying physical phenomenon is inherently rapid (on the order of